back to Blog

 Point of Sale (POS)

-Where a retailer processes payments.
+The place or system where a retailer processes payments.

 Pre-Order

-Ordering products before they’re produced or released.
+Ordering products before they are produced or officially released.

 Price Lists

-Custom pricing groups assigned to different buyers.
+Custom pricing groups assigned to different buyers, buyer types, or markets.

 Private Label